athomasoriginal/starterkit-wagtail/README.rst

 Note on Branches
 ================

-Currently there are three branches:  ``master``, ``development`` and `dockerized`.
+Currently there are three branches:  ``master``, ``development`` and ``dockerized``.
 The ``master`` branch has not seen updates in about 8 months and also takes on a more traditional approach to working with wagtail.
 The ``development`` branch will see many of the Django dependencies updated.
 In addition, I have configured it with a more experimental approach to web development.
 This means that the wagtail server will act more as an API and React will render everything on the backend.
 Please see the ``CHANGELONG`` for more changes.
+The ``dockerized`` branch takes a docker only approach to everything.
+So we do not actually run the app with vagrant anymore.
+Having said this, I do provide a vagrant setup which will provide the you with a postgres database should you need one.

 Constraints
 ===========

-* Vagrant setup tested on Linux and OSX
+* Docker setup tested on OSX

-    Project has not yet been tested on Windows OS.
+    Project has not yet been tested on Windows or Linux.

 * Postgres 9.5